This stuffed pepper recipe is easy to make. Perfect for meal prep, this recipe freezes and reheats well too!

 image of Everyday Comfort cookbook by Holly Nilsson of Spend With Pennies plus text

-cheesy Stuffed Peppers in a baking dish
+Stuffed Peppers in the casserole dish

 Stuffed Peppers